 Bushcraft training for beginners – A night in the woods

 If you’re new to bushcraft and just want to “have a go” at it you can learn so much yourself without having to spend any money on a course, and gaining hands-on experience can be more valuable than any book.
-Here’s a quick bushcraft practise session you can do yourself for free, all you need is a few pieces of equipment and permission to stay in some woodland were you can light a fire.
+Here’s a quick bushcraft practice session you can do yourself for free, all you need is a few pieces of equipment and permission to stay in some woodland where you can light a fire.

 You will need: